 *Updated February 2018

-Thirteen provincial, territorial and federal partners form Canada’s NREN.
-More information on each partner, along with a link to their website, may be found below.
+Thirteen provincial, territorial, and federal partners form Canada’s NREN.
+You can find more information on each partner along with a link to their website below.

 ACORN-NL | Atlantic Canada Organization of Research Networks

 ACORN-NL is dedicated to the implementation and formalization of a regional advanced network in Newfoundland and Labrador that will link post-secondary institutions, their major research centres and the K-12 system.

 ACORN-NS | Atlantic Canada Organization of Research Networks, Nova Scotia

 ACORN-NS’s objectives are to refine, implement and maintain a resilient, secure, advanced research and education network architecture; reliably operate Nova Scotia’s advanced research and education network including the CANARIE GigaPoP; promote the value and innovation created by the advanced research and education network; and maintain a sustainable model for ACORN-NS.

 Aurora College provides advanced-network services for the Northwest Territories.
 They deliver programs and courses as close to the communities as possible.
 This is achieved through a network of three regional campuses as well as Community Learning Centres in most of their communities.